BA in Linguistics or other language and culture studies

 active participation in class and engagement with the literature through peer discussion on Discussion Board: 20%

 term paper: 60%

 The final mark for the course is established by determining the weighted average of the above

 Resit: students who fail the course may resit the final term paper.

 Inspection and feedback

 How and when an exam review will take place will be disclosed together with the publication of the exam results at the latest.
 If a student requests a review within 30 days after publication of the exam results, an exam review will have to be organized.

-Evans, Nicholas (2010).
-Dying Words.
+•Evans, Nicholas (2022).
+Words of Wonder.
 Endangered Languages and What They Have to Tell Us.
-Malden (MA): Riley-Blackwell.
+Malden (MA): Riley-Blackwell. (second edition)

 - A list of additional readings (articles, book chapters) will be made available through Brightspace